We have made an urgent request to the Ministry of Justice.

 Request

-Article 9-1 of the Convention on the Rights of the Child, which the Japanese government has ratified, states that "States Parties shall ensure that a child shall not be separated from his or her parents against their will."
-Article 23-1 of the International Covenant on Civil and Political Rights states that "The family is the natural and fundamental unit of society and has the right to protection by society and the State."
-The "family," which is the "natural and fundamental unit of society," must be "protected" under all circumstances.
+Article 9, paragraph 1 of the Convention on the Rights of the Child, which the Japanese government has also ratified, states that "States Parties shall ensure that a child shall not be separated from his or her parents against their will."
+Furthermore, Article 23, paragraph 1 of the International Covenant on Civil and Political Rights states that "the family is the natural and fundamental unit of society and is entitled to protection by society and the State."
+As the "natural and fundamental unit of society," the "family" must be "protected" in all respects.